Swetnam the Woman-Hater

-Swetnam the Woman-Hater Arraigned by Women is a Jacobean era stage play, an anonymous comedy that was part of a controversy of the 1615–20 period.
+Swetnam the Woman-Hater Arraigned by Women is a Jacobean era stage play from the English Renaissance, an anonymous comedy that was part of a controversy during the 1615 – 1620 period.

 Performance and publication

 Swetnam the Woman-Hater was first published in 1620, in a quarto issued by Richard Meighen.
 The title page of the quarto states that the play was performed by Queen Anne's Men at the Red Bull Theatre; the most likely date for the first performance is considered to have been in late 1618 or 1619.
 The play was not reprinted in its own era (in fact, not until 1880); but it was revived onstage around 1633.